spacetelescope/jwst/docs/jwst/jump/arguments.rst

   used for multi-processing in this step.
 The default value is '1', which does not use multi-processing.
 The other options are either an integer, 'quarter', 'half', or 'all'.
   Note that these fractions refer to the total available cores and on most CPUs these include physical and virtual cores.
-Multiprocessing only occurs during the two point difference, which does not include finding snowballs, nor finding showers.
-The reduction in clock time is linear for only the two point difference portion of the jump step, but will not be linear for the totality of running the jump step.
-If the time needed to compute snowballs and/or showers, the reduction in processing time for the jump step when using multiprocessing may not be as significant as expected.
+Multiprocessing only occurs during the two point difference calculation, which does not include finding snowballs, nor finding showers.
+The reduction in clock time is linear for only the two point difference portion of the jump step, but will not be linear with the number of cores used for the totality of running the jump step.
+If the time needed to compute snowballs and/or showers is significant, the reduction in processing time for the jump step when using multiprocessing may not be as significant as expected.

 * ``--flag_4_neighbors``: If set to True (default is True) it will cause the four perpendicular neighbors of all detected jumps to also be flagged as a jump.
 This is needed because of